rosa-haro/rosa-haro-technical-task-august-2025/README.md

   Persist filters in URL params, add recent searches (optional persistence), and cache GitHub requests with React Query or SWR.

 - **UI/UX**
-  Add Storybook for core components (SearchBar, LanguageFilter, RepoCard, RepoList, states), skeleton loaders, an error boundary and click-outside behavior for suggestions dropdown.
+  Expand Storybook coverage to pages/flows and add click-outside behavior for suggestions dropdown.

 ---